The course numbering system has two parts that identify both the discipline and the level of difficulty of the course.

 The * indicates the course is offered every odd year.
 The ** indicates the course is offered every even year.

 Courses are offered in three modalities.
-Almost all are offered as traditional residential courses.
+Almost all are offered as traditional on-ground courses.
 Many are also offered online or in a hybrid or blended format.
-Hybrid courses usually meet four to five times on campus during the semester.
-The remainder of the course work is down in an online format.
-Course offerings for each semester are published approximately twelve weeks prior to the beginning of the semester and are listed Courses are designated in this publication as (H) for hybrid or (O) for online.
-Course with no designation are offered in the traditional residential format.
+Hybrid courses usually meet a few times on campus during the semester.
+The remainder of the course work is done in an online format.
+Course offerings for each semester are published approximately fifteen weeks prior to the beginning of the semester and are listed online in the Student Information System.